lauradiazrodriguez/dsc180_group1/README.md

 data_simulation_experimentation.ipynb
 ```

-You can run it through Jupyter Notebook:
+You can run it through Jupyter Notebook.
 Then, execute each cell to generate synthetic datasets.
 Each run will automatically create a folder under:
 ```